therealplato/therealplato.com/hugosite/content/posts/breakingprod.md

 tests, and identifying previously unknown assumptions.
 The value of this learning experience often exceeds the costs of failure. ([^2])

 It's up to the business to put numbers on the costs and benefits, or at least to assign relative weights.
-The engineers building and operating the system should be willing to explain their own risk calculus when it differs from the business's calculus.
+The engineers building and operating the system should explain their own risk calculus when it differs from the business's calculus.
 This notably includes scenarios where an engineer identifies an ethical impact that was overlooked or undervalued by the business.
+If no acceptable mitigation is found, refusing to participate in the project may be the most ethical option available.

 It's also worth reiterating that perfect information is almost never available.
-Weighing risks and impacts higher than reality is safer than weighing them too low.
-Recalculate when new information becomes available.
+Weighing risks and impacts higher than their reality is safer than weighing them too low, but be aware of the trap of trying to _eliminate_ risks rather than _mitigate_ them: at some point, the time and effort spent exceeds the costs of failure.
+Reassess the risk calculus as new information becomes available.

 #### Mitigations

 Engineering is all about optimizing tradeoffs.
-In the context of risk mitigation, I've seen several approaches:
+I've seen several approaches to risk mitigation:

 * Code nothing: We can't break anything.
 * Code poorly: We'll get a follow-on contract to fix our bugs.
 * Minimize impact: Write code that breaks gracefully.
-* Minimize risk: Write code that has very low chance of breaking.
+* Minimize risk: Write code that will almost certainly not break.
 * Maximize benefit: Write code that is so valuable that users tolerate breakage.

 Personally, I also value the engineering team's happiness, so I prefer a combination of minimizing impact and minimizing risk.